wireshark/wireshark/doc/http3.md

 in a PCAP file.
 This map is lazily allocated, and is cleared upon exiting the file scope.

 ### HTTP3 header caches
-The dissector attempts to conserve memory, by avoding allocating memory for duplicate header names/values.
+The dissector attempts to conserve memory, by avoiding allocating memory for duplicate header names/values.
 Instead, the dissector keeps the decoded names/values in two caches: `HTTP3_HEADER_CACHE` and `HTTP3_HEADER_DEF_CACHE`.
 The former stores the decoded HTTP3 header values, and the latter stores the decoded HTTP3 header names.